firefly-iii/docs/new-docs/support/error_codes.md

 You can't delete the fallback currency.
 It's required by the system.

+**200027**

+A budget limit already exists with this date range and currency.

 ### Firefly III error codes

 These start with 3.